aitorzip/DeepGTAV/README.md

 See *Scenario.cpp* for more details on the supported values, especially for car, drivingStyle and initialWeather.

 ## Dataset generation description
 The in-game screenshots are stored as RGB PNG format, with the specified width and length of the *config.ini* file.
 These images are named in order of capture from 1 to undefined.
-Alongside the images, a file named *dataset.txt* contains a new line for each image name, with the labels associated to it separated by spaces.
-The labels are the following in the same order:
+Alongside the images, a file named *dataset.txt* contains a row for each image name, with the labels associated to it separated by spaces.
+The labels are the following, in the same order:

 * Speed (m/s)
 * Acceleration (m/s2)
 * Brake pedal position (0 to 1)
 * Steering angle (-1 to 1, left to right)
-* Throttle pedal position (0 to 1)
+* Throttle pedal position (-1 to 1, negative is reverse)
 * Yaw rate (deg/s)
 * Direction (-1 to left, 1 to right)